duanegero/ExpenseAPI/README.md

 ## Usage

 Once the server is running you can interact with the API through the available endpoints.
-Here is an an example of how to add a new expense with `/expenses` POST endpoint using Postman or any HTTP client:
+Here is an example of how to add a new expense with `/expenses` POST endpoint using Postman or any HTTP client:

 ### Example Request (POST `/expenses`)